ember-nexus/api/docs/concepts/caching.md

 # Caching

 Most endpoints do support the `Etag`-header.
+The `Etag`-header-property is calculated from all involved elements UUIDs and timestamps (microsecond precision).

 The headers `If-Match` and `If-None-Match` are expected to be implemented soon, see their GitHub issues ([#232](https://github.com/ember-nexus/api/issues/232) and [#233](https://github.com/ember-nexus/api/issues/233))